 The most common type of 1031 exchange requires a third party, known as a qualified intermediary (or QI).
 The function of the qualified intermediary is to facilitate the sale of the property and to guarantee that the proceeds are used to buy new property which qualifies under the 1031 rules.

-The qualified intermediary (QI) holds the proceeds from the sale of the property in escrow.
-After the sale, the investor has 45 days to identify a replacement property to purchase.
-The investor then has 180 days from the sale of the old property to purchase the new property.
+The qualified intermediary (QI) holds the proceeds from the sale of the relinquished property in escrow.
+After the sale, the investor has 45 days to identify replacement property to purchase.
+The investor then has 180 days from the sale to purchase the new property, and this is the critical deadline for completing the exchange.

 If these rules are met, then the transaction will qualify for deferral of capital gains taxes as a Section 1031 like-kind exchange.